K-Molloy/ac-profile-site/content/publication/scc461/index.md

 publication: In *Wowchemy Conference*
 publication_short: In *ICW*

 abstract: whitebeam is a python module integrating decision tree classifying algorithms for small to medium scale supervised binary problems.
-This package focuses on bringing machine learning to nonspecialists wishing to implement their own variants of trees using a general-purpose high-level language.
+This package focuses on bringing machine learning to nonspecialists wishing to implement their own variants of trees using a general-purpose high-level language.
 Emphasis is put on ease of use and API consistency with established package scikit-learn.
 Additionally a Particle Swarm Optimisation metaheuristic is used to determine if accuracy can be increased then compared against library implementations from scikit-learn. whitebeam performs well, and achieves similar accuracy scores in less time for some datasets.

 # Summary.
 An optional shortened abstract.